profnote/profnote.github.io/index.md

 I like creating cool stuff related to these fields.

 This picture is called "The Persistence of Memory" by Salvador Dalí.
-It looks deep, but in reality he was just simply painting what he saw in his dream.
+While it looks deep, he was just simply painting what he saw in his weird dream.
 It reminds me not to overthink things.